SolitudePy/LFC/Processor/parsers/schema.md

 # Defines the group id.
 [group_id]

-# Defines thr group name.
+# Defines the group name.
 [group_name]

 # Defines the process command line that was executed.